WXKDarkSky/WXKDarkSky/README.md

 As before, handle the results as in the "Without networking" section.

 ### Without networking
-If you use other networking code, using DarkSky is still very simple:
+If you use other networking code, using WXKDarkSky is still very simple:

 ```swift
 if let response = DarkSkyResponse(data: data) {